 Final discussion and roleplay

-The student has to roleplay three different situations with their teacher, in which they practice asking questions politely.
+The student has to talk about three different situations with their teacher, in which they practice asking questions politely.

 The lesson ends with a discussion about good and bad manners.